Hired by Bernbach in the fifties.

-DAVE: In 1962 you replace Helmut Krone, and along with Bob Levenson are put in charge of the most famous creative account in the World.
+In 1962, along with Bob Levenson, you are put in charge of the most famous creative account in the World; Volkswagen, replacing Helmut Krone.

-I thought it was a great new account that had just come into the agency.
-I thought this was going to be an exciting thing for me.
-I’m going to be able to style a campaign, create brand new idea that have never been done before.
+I thought it was a great new account that had just come into the agency, I thought this was going to be an exciting thing for me, I’m going to be able to style a campaign, create brand new idea that had never been done before.

 I would have to continue the greatness of the campaign.

 What was I to do?
 Was I to come into the account and foolishly make changes?
 Change for the sake of change?
 Prove my individuality at the expense of the account and the agency?
 No, that was wrong.

 What was I supposed to do?
 Copy Helmut Krone?
 Work like Helmut Krone?
 No, that was wrong too.
 I had to find an area that made it appear as if the account had never changed hands yet it was me, not Helmut Krone.

 Helmut works one way.
 I work another.
 I began.